eaudeweb/System-safety-standards/README.md

  ## How to embed

-`There is a folder named docs where the index.html file shows the way it can be done, with out <iframe>`
+`There is a folder named docs where the index.html file shows the way it can be done, without <iframe>`

 ### Using it as a widget without iframe:
 1. a `<gsheet-vue-widget>` that will be the widget and will be used by Vuejs.
 It also has to be given some attributes to use in the app: